mike-weiner/list-github-repositories/README.md

 ## Upgrade Notice

+### 0.0.4
+Today's update introduces a new shortcode attribute `excl` that allows you to specify certain repositories to exclude from being displayed in your table!
+There is also a new *`Special Thanks`* section of the README for those that have provided me with some great resources and help along the way.
+There are numerous other smaller changes like code optimization, greater commenting, and resource management going on behind the scenes.
+Enjoy!
+As always, if you experience any issues please open a new issue on the Github repository and I will be happy to assist.

 ### 0.0.3
 This update introduces a 15 minute cache for displaying updates on your Github display table.
 This means your Github table will update on the first page refresh after 15 minutes.
 This was accomplished through using WordPress transients and will help to keep your page load times down.